getgauge/docs.gauge.org/howto/ci_cd/gocd.rst

    .. image:: images/Gauge_Pipeline.png
 -  `Download <https://gauge.org/get-started.html>`__ and Install Gauge on the Go Agents
--  Install the required gauge :ref:`language plugin <plugins-installation>` on the Go agents.
+-  Install the required gauge :ref:`language plugin <install_plugins>` on the Go agents.

 Tips on Installation
 --------------------